 - Carefully roll dough lengthwise into a long roll.
 Use a piece of clean string or dental floss and slide the string underneath the roll.
 Pick up both ends of the string, cross them, and pull tight to cut the dough into 12 equal pieces.
 Place rolls cut side down into an oiled 9x13 inch pan, being careful not to crowd the rolls so they have room to rise.
 Cover with a dish towel, and let rise for 45 minutes to one hour until almost doubled in size.

 - Preheat oven to 350 F. Bake for 25-30 minutes, until light golden brown on top.
-Using a glass or dark pan may take more or less time.
-Cool 20 minutes.
+Using a glass or ceramic needs more bake time, a dark pan needs less.
+Cool 20 minutes before icing.

 For the icing: